George Ledwell Taylor: Life

 Taylor was born on 31 March 1788 and educated at Rawes's academy, Bromley.
-He became a pupil of the architect James Burton, and on Burton's retirement, of Joseph Parkinson, who was then engaged in laying out the Portman estate.
+He became a pupil of the architect James Burton and, on Burton's retirement, of Joseph Parkinson, who was then engaged in laying out the Portman estate.
 While articled to Parkinson, Taylor superintended the building of Montagu and Bryanston Squares (1811), and the neighbouring streets.

-In 1816 went on two walking tours of England with his fellow-pupil Edward Cresy.
-In 1817 he and Cresy set off on a grand tour, visiting France, Switzerland and Italy, before spending a summer in Greece.
+In 1816, he went on two walking tours of England with his fellow pupil Edward Cresy.
+In 1817 he and Cresy set off on a grand tour, visiting France, Switzerland, and Italy, before spending a summer in Greece.
 At Pisa, they made a detailed survey of the Campo Santo and the Leaning Tower; later publishing the drawings in a volume called Architecture of the Middle Ages in Italy (1829).
 On their return to England, Taylor and Cresy set up an office in Furnival's Inn.
 Taylor lived at 52 Bedford Square and, afterwards in Spring Gardens, later moving to a villa at Lee Terrace, Blackheath, one of a group of four he had designed himself.

-in 1818 Taylor spent a summer in Greece with two friends at Livadeia.
+In 1818 Taylor spent a summer in Greece with two friends at Livadeia.
 On June 3, they decided to go horseback riding to the nearby village of Chaeronea using Pausanias' Description of Greece as a guidebook.
 Two hours away from the village, Taylor's horse momentarily stumbled on a piece of marble jutting from the ground.
 Looking back at the rock, he was struck by its appearance of being sculpted and called for their party to stop.
-They dismounted and dug at it with their riding-whips, ascertaining that it was indeed sculpture.
-They enlisted the help of some nearby farmers until they finally uncovered the massive head of a stone lion which they recognized as the Lion of Chaeronea mentioned by Pausanias dedicated to the Second Band of Thebes.
-Parts of the statue had broken off and a good deal of it still remained buried.
+They dismounted and dug at it with their riding whips, ascertaining that it was indeed sculpture.
+They enlisted the help of some nearby farmers until they finally uncovered the massive head of a stone lion, which they recognized as the Lion of Chaeronea mentioned by Pausanias, dedicated to the Second Band of Thebes.
+Parts of the statue had broken off, and a good deal of it still remained buried.
 They immediately reported their discovery when they returned to Athens.

-On 8 June 1820 he married Bella Neufville, by whom he had eleven children.
+On 8 June 1820, he married Bella Neufville, by whom he had eleven children.